shopconnectorg/.github/profile/README.md

 ## Technology & Components
 1) ShopConnect Extension:
 This is a Chrome extension wrapped around Polygon ID.
-We've abstracted away the original Polygon ID UX, and converted it into a smooth onboarding flow for eCommerce customers to quickly unlock personalized deals.
+We've based it on the original Polygon ID extension, and converted it into a smooth onboarding flow for eCommerce customers to quickly unlock personalized deals.
+This extension stores the user's proofs of purchase privately, and shares only proofs for eligible promotions.

 2) ShopConnect Plugin:
 Is a JS script installed on every store.
-This lets the extension know that this particular eCommerce store is ShopConnect-enabled, and serves as the communication point between extension and backend.
+This lets the extension know that this particular eCommerce store is ShopConnect-enabled, and serves as the communication point between the extension, the ShopConnect platform and store.

 3) ShopConnect API:
 This backend server exposes endpoints that connect the extension, backend, and stores together.
 All requests to issue new Verifiable Credentials are made through the API, and requests to verify credentials in a user's wallet are also made through the API.
 ShopConnect operates an Issuer Node on the backend, allowing it to issue VCs whenever a purchase is made.